MESAHub/mesa/colors/README.rst

 The module locates the containing cell in the (T_eff, log g, [M/H]) grid and interpolates to produce a flux array F_λ at the stellar surface.
 Two paths exist:

-* **Flux cube path** (preferred): hermite tensor interpolation across the full pre-loaded 4D array.
+* **Flux cube path** (preferred): bounded Hermite tensor interpolation across the full pre-loaded 4D array.
+The Hermite result is checked against a multilinear result from the same grid cell, with multilinear interpolation used as a numerical fallback.
 All lookups are in-memory array accesses.
 * **Stencil fallback path** (low-RAM): an extended neighbourhood of SED files around the current grid cell is loaded on demand.
 Individual SED files are served from a bounded memory cache (256-slot circular buffer, ``sed_mem_cache_cap`` in ``colors_def.f90``) to avoid redundant disk reads.
 The stencil is invalidated and reloaded whenever the star moves into a new grid cell.

 **Step 2 — Distance dilution**